yh1126611/streamliner/README.md

 ## Notes
 * 42basepairs should be used as opposed to s3 for download links in species information input.
 * Sorting part of the pipeline comprises dividing the BAM file into smaller files of size permitted by maximum memory (maxMem) allocated to process.
 A smaller maxMem will require dividing the BAM file into more number of files.
 Too many files may breach the system’s limit for number of open files.
-Therefore, maxMem to process must be smaller than available memory but large enough to allow the BAM file to be split into a number less than the maximum number of open files.
+Therefore, maxMem to process must be sufficiently large to allow the BAM file to be split into a number less than the maximum number of open files (preferably over 20G) while being smaller than available memory.
 Check your system-permitted capacity for number of open files by `ulimit -n` and available memory by `free -mh` and allocate maxMem to streamliner accordingly using `-m` option.
-The default is set to maximum value `99G` which can be larger than available memory of some systems depending on number of simultaneous users and processes.
+The default is set to maximum value `99G` which can be larger than available memory of some systems depending on number of simultaneous users and processes in which case should be reduced.